 2.02 Lifetime Membership Award.

 Lifetime memberships may be awarded to a senior member on the recommendation of the President for outstanding contributions to the Association over a period of time.
 The President will present the nominee for Lifetime membership for approval of the Board.
 Only one such membership may be awarded each fiscal year.
 Lifetime members will have voting privileges and no dues shall be required of them.
 Lifetime memberships may be revoked for violations of the Association's By Laws, Code of Ethics, or Policies and Procedures as outlined in Bylaws Section Article XIV.

-As required, an Advisory Council of at least three SENIOR members for the purpose of reviewing disciplinary actions will be appointed by the President or Chairman of the Board for the purposes of any such review.
+As required, an Advisory Council of at least three SENIOR members for the purpose of reviewing disciplinary actions will be appointed by the President or Board Chair for the purposes of any such review.
 Complaints will be submitted to the Council by the President in consultation with the Board of Directors.
 The Advisory Council shall review complaints and submit a written report of its findings to the President of the Board within 30 days of the commencement of the investigation.
 Discipline resulting from a decision of the Advisory Council may include a private or public reprimand or suspension or expulsion from the Association.

 In the event that grounds for discipline of a member exists, the following procedures shall be followed:

 a) the member shall be given a fifteen (15) days notice of the proposed disciplinary action and the reasons therefore.
 The notice will be sent by first class or registered mail to the member’s last know address in the Association’s records;

 b) the member shall be given the opportunity to present rebuttal, either orally or in writing, at least five (5) days before the effective date of the proposed action;

 c) a hearing shall be held, or the written statement considered, by the Board, or by a committee or person authorized by the Board, to determine whether or not the member should be disciplined and the manner of discipline.
 The decision of the Board, committee or authorized person shall be final.